Agroha Mound

-Agroha, locally known as Ther, is an archaeological site located in Agroha, in the Hisar district of India.
+Agroha, locally known as Ther, is an archaeological site located in Agroha, in the Hisar district of Haryana, India.

 Location

 The mounds are located about 1.5 km from the town of Agroha, 20 km from Hisar city and 190 km from New Delhi in Hisar district of Haryana, India.
 It lies on National Highway 9 (old NH-10).

 Rediscovery and excavation

-The excavations first started in the year 1888-89 under C.J.
+The excavations first started in the year 1888–89 under C.J.
 Rogers.
 It restarted in the year 1978-79 by the Archaeological Department of Haryana under the supervision of J.S.
 Khatri and Acharya.

 Belief

-The Agrawal community believes that the archaeological findings are related to their legendary founder — the king Agrasena, whose capital is said to have been at Agroha.
+The Agrawal community believes that the archaeological findings are related to their legendary founder—Maharaja Agrasena, whose capital is said to have been at Agroha.
 Agrawal organizations such as Akhil Bharatiya Agrawal Sammelan and Agroha Vikas Trust have supported archaeological research at the site.

 Historical significance

 According to the official website of Hisar, the excavations at Agroha belong to the period from the 3rd-4th century B.C. to the 13th-14th century A.D.
 A wall for defense, shrine cells and residential houses can be observed in the mound.